cscade/ripple/Readme.md

 ## What it can do for you

+* Create a new git repository from scratch, with appropriate tree structure.
+* Create a new package.json and start managing an existing get repo / project.
 * Create "feature" branches, from other feature branches or from "develop".
 * Create "release" and "hotfix" branches with automated versioning.
 * Integrate release and hotfix branches for release, my properly merging them back into your master and development branches.